"To have enough is good luck, to have more than enough is harmful."—Chuang-Tse

 The time and effort of all Dartmouth and DHMC personnel should be included in the budget.
 Proposed salaries must be in accordance with College approved salary scales and position grades.
 For information and advice on salaries ranges and position grade levels contact Office of Human Resources.
 In developing a multi-year project budget, remember to factor in salary increases.
 Note: allow for flexibility in hiring by requesting sufficient salary funding to attract the best qualified or most experienced applicant.

 Fringe benefits include such items as health insurance, retirement benefits, and federal withholdings.
 Rates are contingent on the type of appointment each staff holds, i.e., API, APII, faculty, etc. The rate must be charged to the grant in relationship to the salaries and percentage of effort charged to the grant.
-For mult-year projects, the fringe benefits can be increased by up to1% per project year.
 Obtain current fringe benefit rates from the Office of Sponsored Projects homepage.

 Consultants provide technical expertise for a limited duration necessary for the conduct of the sponsored project.
 A consultant is not considered an employee of the College or DHMC.